valekuro/stargazers/README.md

 The application is realized using React Native with Typescript.

 # Preliminary analysis
 Based on the specifications provided to me and my personal experience, I will draft some User Stories that will usefull to make some technical considerations.
-User Story consists of a short description written from user's point of view, with natural language.
 US1.
 As a user I want to get repositories related to a certain username so I can choose one of the available repositories.
 US.2 As a user I want to see if there is some error so I can understand that something went wrong.
 US.3 As a user I want the list of stargazers so I can see the stargazers user.